melaurent/btcseeder/README.md

 ## Why ?

 Different wallets have their own implementation of the BIP39 standard.
-This tool can be used to convert your seed, so it can be used within your preffered wallet !.
+This tool can be used to convert your seed, so you can use it within your prefered wallet !

 ## Supported standards:
 * [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)